 While nowadays, this city is a bustling centre for tourism and trade, this wasn’t always the case.
-In fact, this city was once riddled with destruction and suffering was once one of the most important military ports in the entire Mediterranean.
+In fact, this city was once riddled with destruction and suffering and was once one of the most important military ports in the entire Mediterranean.

 Here is a look at some of the tough history of Mahon and what this city has had to endure.

 Many historians believe that the name of Mahon Menorca Spain comes from the Carthaginian general Mago Barca, who was the brother to Hannibal and who is thought to have taken refuge in the city during the year 205 BC.

 After the fall of the Western Roman Empire, this city became part of the Eastern Roman Empire and an incredibly important port.
 Port cities were considered highly valuable at the time and they were being used as the main source of trade and transportation.

 Unfortunately, as a result, it suffered a tremendous number of raids from both Viking and Arab expeditions.
 This continued for centuries until the city was finally conquered by the Islamic Caliphate of Cordoba in the year 903.